phomea/react-native-slider/README.md

       value : number (required)
       label : string (optional)
     }

+ ### theme : string
+ Define the theme to use for your slider.
+Accepted values :
+ - standard
+ - big
+ - square
+ - stick

  ## Conclusion
  Feel free to clone the repo and make pull request or open new issues.